 The Geographical Association (UK).
 Publisher of Geography (G73 .A15).

 CataList: The Official Catalog of LISTSERV Lists.
 Sign up for one or more in your field.
 As for blogs, well, I don't know if such an authoritative list exists for them.
 Here is a google search for blog directory, Icerocket is another.
-Perhaps you've found a researcher in your field that has one, or a social networking presence.
+Perhaps you've found a researcher in your field that has one, or has a social networking presence: follow them.

 Sign up for publisher alerts through your favorite social networking program, from within a database or directly from the publisher.